ateeshkumar/AI-Developer-Workspace/my-backend/README.md

 - `JWT_REFRESH_SECRET` is optional.
 If omitted, `JWT_SECRET` is used for refresh tokens too.
 - `PORT` defaults to `3000`.
+- `JWT_SECRET` must match the `JWT_SECRET` set on `ai-service` — the terminal feature's WebSocket verifies the same access tokens this backend issues, independently of this backend (no session state is shared beyond the token itself)

 ## Installation